Sibiu, Romania Things To Do, See and Eat by JetSettingFools.com

 The Stairs Tower – called Turnul Scarilor – dates to the 13th century.
 It is the oldest structure in Sibiu and the only remaining gate of the original fortified city.

-The arched passage under the gate covers a set of stairs that connect the Upper and Lower Towns.
+The arched passage under it covers a set of stairs that connect the Upper and Lower Towns.
 From the steps, there are wonderful views down the length of Strada Turnului; a pretty, café-lined street.

 Under the Stairs Tower is the Butoiul de Aur (The Golden Barrel) Restaurant, which is one of the oldest restaurants in Romania.

-Pro Tip: Just outside the tower, find The Guilds Tree, which is representative of the many craft associations that Sibiu was known for in the 14th century.
+Pro Tip: Just outside the tower, find The Guilds Tree.
+It is representative of the many craft associations that Sibiu was known for in the 14th century.

 #11 Cross the Bridge of Lies